 Overview

-The goal of the Public Relations major is to empower students and understand public relations is all about two-way communication to build relationships with people of all types, at all levels and across responsibilities, a career not just a job.
+The goal of the Public Relations major is to empower students and understand public relations is all about two-way communication to build relationships with people of all types, and at all levels and across responsibilities.
+It is a career, not merely a job.
 Public relations requires responsible, data-based and thoughtful reflection, guidance and action from all levels of organizations, not just senior leaders.
-It requires the knowledge and skills set of self-awareness, oral and written communication skills, ethical decision-making and action, and the ability to understand how and what to communicate to diverse audiences based on where they are, and their wants and needs.
+It requires self-awareness, oral and written communication skills, ethical decision-making and action, and the ability to understand how and what to communicate to diverse audiences based on where they are, and their wants and needs.
 By doing this, PR professionals generate mutual gains using a variety of communication tools (including emerging technology—AI, VR, AR, etc.) to generate a vision and lead with, through, and for others into bringing about positive change for individuals, communities, organizations and society.

 This program will give students the knowledge and skills to understand true "public relations," building and maintaining relationships with people and communities in meaningful and continuous two-way conversations on a variety of platforms.
-The goal of any public relations effort is to build mutual trust and respect, and be able to effectively formulate and advocate for a position on an issue, and influence and empower others.
-Graduates will be able to use the knowledge gained from this program through an understanding of theory and the practical application in the businesses (for-profit, non-profit, government and non-government organizations) and industries they work in and the communities they serve.
+The goal of any public relations effort is to build mutual trust and respect and be able to effectively formulate and advocate for a position on an issue, and influence and empower others.
+Graduates will be able to use the knowledge gained from this program through an understanding of theory and the practical application in the organizations (for-profit, non-profit, government and non-government entities) and industries they work in and the communities they serve.

 Campus Location: Main